 On 12th July Mr. Javid made the announcement he has pulled out of the race to succeed Boris Johnson as Tory leader and his odds drifted up to 300/1.

 With uncertainty over Truss’ immediate future, Labour leader Keir Starmer has drifted from 6/4 to a best price 39/5 in the ‘next UK Prime Minister betting market’ but he is a short 2/9 to get the top job the PM after the next General Election.

 The new Labour leader has impressed many during his campaign to be elected the leader of the party and is now 39/5 to take the top job with Coral.

 The MP for Holborn & St Pancras is a former human rights barrister and was very much on the side of Remain during the EU Referendum.

 He’s struck a chord with many Labour voters and is tipped to do much the same when it comes to the next election, something which Corbyn failed to do.

-His strategy is clear - for every day that an unpopular Johnson is in power, the more Labour’s chances of winning the next election.
+His strategy is clear - for every day that an unpopular Tory is in power, the more Labour’s chances of winning the next election.

 Current Next UK Prime Minister Odds

 With a General Election currently looking likely over the coming year, the odds on the next Prime Minister are fluctuating regularly.